mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Shopping around for patch panels made me even more confused.
 It's just a row of empty spaces?
 What's the point?

 The concept didn't click for me until I built my rack.
 In short, the patch panel keeps the clutter of your networking cables behind your rack rather than in front of it.

-For example, without a patch panel, connecting my managed switch to my PoE switch would look like this:

-TODO: Photo

-Instead, the patch panel lets me route networking cables into the rear of my rack.

 TODO: Photo